MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

    ![Define the delay](../media/edit-desktop/delay-details.png)

-   The delay action is added to the UI flow.
+   The delay action is added to the Windows recorder (V1) flow.
 Now, when the flow runs, there will be a delay as you've defined before the next action runs.

 ## Add a retry policy

 By default, Windows recorder (V1) retries failed UI automation steps using the default retry settings and timeout value.

-Follow these steps to set your own retry policy on specific steps after you've recorded your UI flow.
+Follow these steps to set your own retry policy on specific steps after you've recorded your Windows recorder (V1) flow.

 1. Select **...** on the step that you want to change the retry policy.
 1. Select **Settings**.